-DCFS has contracted with an independent evaluator to conduct a well-designed and rigorous evaluation of all programs listed under its initial In-Home Parenting strategies.
-This includes SafeCare, each Intensive In-Home Services (IIHS) program, Intensive Family Services (IFS - although, IFS will not be included in the evaluation until SFY2021, and Nurturing Parenting Program/Nurturing Families of Arkansas (NPP/NFA).
-The major objectives of this evaluation are to determine if each service is successful in reducing the removal of children into foster care, reducing maltreatment and subsequent maltreatment, and reducing future involvement with the child welfare system while improving child safety, permanency, and well-being.
-The evaluation also aims to help the Division in implementation efforts and in determining which clients are most appropriate for which service.
-This last objective is important in that it will help to create tools to guide DCFS staff in making service delivery decisions and in creating best practice guidelines.
-Furthermore, the evaluation will help DCFS in planning for both the expansion of existing services and the direction to take in implementing new services.
-The latter will be accomplished by identifying characteristics of those not being successfully served by these programs.
+DCFS has contracted with an independent evaluator, The University of Arkansas for Medical Sciences (UAMS), to conduct a well-designed and rigorous outcomes evaluation of all programs listed under its initial In-Home Parenting strategies.
+This includes SafeCare, each Intensive In-Home Services (IIHS) program, Intensive Family Services (IFS - although, IFS will not be included in the evaluation until SFY2021.
+The major objectives of this evaluation are to determine if each service is successful in reducing the removal of children into foster care, reducing maltreatment and subsequent maltreatment, and reducing future involvement with the child welfare system with the overall goals of improving child safety, permanency, and well-being.
 As implementation expands more programs will be added to the evaluation strategy either through an amendment to the current contract or through an additional procurement process.